byzeagle/bash_personal/README.md

 I tried doing the same thing using command line utilites.

-Although this setup works to a some extent, there is some lag in sound that I don't why it happens.
+Although this setup works to a some extent, there is some lag in sound that I don't know why it happens.
 However, it is still possible to get meaningful output.

 I don't know if it is possible to fix the issue.
 A script is possible where UDP hole punching is used for a real P2P communication.